harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ## Summary

 I hope you enjoyed reading *Terraform - The definitive guide for Azure enthusiasts*.
-If you made it through the post, you gained a ton of knowledge about *Terraform* and you made some basic steps with the *Azure* Provider for Terraform.
+If you made it through the post, you gained a ton of knowledge about *Terraform*, and you made some necessary steps with the *Azure* Provider for Terraform.
 Having this introduction in place, I'll publish more advanced posts on *Terraform* and *Infrastructure as Code* in general over the next weeks and months.

 *Infrastructure as Code* is something every developer and IT-Pro should care about.
-Modern applications are way more complex than five years ago.
-Developers, teams and organizations are combining cloud services from different vendors to build the best user experience for their customers.
+Modern applications are way more complicated than five years ago.
+Developers, teams, and organizations are combining cloud services from different vendors to build the best user experience for their customers.
 With *IaC* and *Terraform* you can manage the jungle of services and keep the knowledge open and transparent.
-Moving on the *IaC* and/or *Terraform* way is not an easy task that a single person could achieve on a friday afternoon.
+Moving on the *IaC* and/or *Terraform* way is not an easy task that a single person could achieve on a Friday afternoon.

 If you need further assistance on that journey, reach out.
 I would be thrilled to help.